alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-04/day-233/day-233-1-egw.md

 ---
-title: EGW Reading
+title: The Reign of David PP 703-706b
-subtitle: The Reign of David PP 703-706b
+subtitle: EGW Reading
 ---

-Chapter 70—The Reign of David
+### Chapter 70—The Reign of David

 This chapter is based on 2 Samuel 5:6-25; 6; 7; 9; 10.